datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/member_annotation_handler.md

 ## Extensions : Member Annotation Handler
 ![Plugin](../../images/nucleus_plugin.gif)

 DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the handling of annotations at field-level.
-DataNucleus provides a support for JDO and JPA annotations, but is structured so that you can easily add your own annotations and have them usable within your DataNucleus usage.
+DataNucleus provides support for JDO and JPA annotations, but is structured so that you can easily add your own annotations and have them usable within your DataNucleus usage.

 ### Interface